Documentation Index

 Sign the Intent

-Sign the intent, guaranteeing the minimum amount of output tokens without committing to any given route plan.
+Sign the open transaction returned with the intent, guaranteeing the minimum output without committing to any specific route.

 Sign the Intent